unlock-protocol/unlock/unlock-app/README.md

 # Unlock application

-This sub-repository contains the Unlock dashboard application, used to create and administer locks.
+This sub-repository contains the Unlock dashboard application, used to create and administer locks as well as the checkout and keychain interfaces.

 ## Requirements